 When looking for your dream job, chances are others are, too.
-That’s why you want to make sure your resume gets noticed by recruiters out of potentially hundreds of other candidates.
+That’s why you want to make sure your resume gets noticed.

-Starting a resume from scratch is time consuming and can result in improper formatting that won’t pass the initial ATS scan, which means that your document may never be read by a human.
-Similarly, using a word-processing resume template may result in funky characters or improper alignment after hours of work, especially if you try to personalize it by making changes to the document.
+Starting from scratch is time-consuming and can result in improper formatting that won’t pass the initial ATS, which means your document may never reach a human.

-You can avoid frustrations and get peace of mind knowing that your resume will pass the ATS and grab the eye of a recruiter by reviewing our quick resume writing tips, accessing our new Microsoft Word resume templates, or using our resume builder.
+Avoid frustration and know your resume will pass the ATS and grab the eye of a recruiter by using our resume builder.
 By filling in your information, you’ll have a great resume to showcase your talents in a way that’s appealing to recruiters.

 You’ll also save yourself time, potentially up to three hours, over using resume templates for Word or Google Docs.
-Because relevancy is key to potential employers when skimming these documents, you’ll want to have a separate resume for each position you want to apply for.
+Because relevancy is key to employers when skimming these documents, you’ll need a separate resume for each job you apply for.
 Our resume maker lets you create multiple resumes quickly.